TazkiyaTech/quran-sdk/README.md

         compile 'com.thinkincode.quran.sdk:Android:0.0.1'
     }

-Next, on startup of your app, call the `QuranDatabaseHelper.openDatabase(Context)` method.
+Next, on startup of your app, call the `QuranDatabase.openDatabase(Context)` method.
 Be sure to pass in the application context rather than the activity context.

-Now that the Qur'an database is setup for your application, you can call any of the public getter methods of the `QuranDatabaseHelper` class to access information in the Qur'an database.
+Now that the Qur'an database is setup for your application, you can call any of the public getter methods of the `QuranDatabase` class to access information in the Qur'an database.
 These methods are as follows:

-* `QuranDatabaseHelper.getSurahName(Context context, int surahNumber)` – returns the name of the specified Surah.
+* `QuranDatabase.getSurahName(Context context, int surahNumber)` – returns the name of the specified Surah.
-* `QuranDatabaseHelper.getSurahNames(Context context)` – return the names of all of the Surahs in the Qur'an.
+* `QuranDatabase.getSurahNames(Context context)` – return the names of all of the Surahs in the Qur'an.
-* `QuranDatabaseHelper.getAyahsInSurah(Context context, int surahNumber)` – return all of the ayahs of the specified Surah.
+* `QuranDatabase.getAyahsInSurah(Context context, int surahNumber)` – return all of the ayahs of the specified Surah.
-* `QuranDatabaseHelper.getAyah(Context context, int surahNumber, int ayahNumber)` – returns the text of the specified Ayah.
+* `QuranDatabase.getAyah(Context context, int surahNumber, int ayahNumber)` – returns the text of the specified Ayah.

-We advise calling all of the above methods (especially the `QuranDatabaseHelper.openDatabase(Context)` method) in a background thread since the methods are accessing file storage.
+We advise calling all of the above methods (especially the `QuranDatabase.openDatabase(Context)` method) in a background thread since the methods are accessing file storage.